 "If this wine were a man, he would not be slim, detached, and elegant.
 He would be a stocky powerhouse with a big laugh."
 This is what happens when people write about wine, who are unencumbered by the ...

 In the beginning of “Women in Sunlight,” we meet three middle-aged American women.
-Two of them are widows; the other recently fled a bad marriage.
+Two are widows; the other recently fled a bad marriage.
 All share a vague urge to start over.
-So on a whim ...
+So on a whim and barely ...